RyanSweeney987/UE5_Tut_1/README.md

-# UE5_Tut_1
-Tutorial files for Unreal Engine 5 Debug Strings Advanced video
+# Unreal Engine 5 - Draw debug strings in editor mode

+This project contains the files created for the tutorial found here:

+The only files you actually need are DebugStrings.h and DebugStrings.cpp These are found in Source > UE5_Tut_1